-I have completed the twelve week course as laid out in The Artist’s Way, by Julia Cameron.
-What an amazing journey it has been.
+I completed the twelve week course laid out in The Artist’s Way, by Julia Cameron.
+What an amazing journey, recovering a creative life.
 I love that this book came to me at the perfect time, at the recommendation of Elizabeth Gilbert, whom I greatly respect and appreciate.
-All that I had been learning before I heard Liz speak, and my awakening creativity that was nudged into greater awareness by my return to writing, confirmed that now was the right time to take the artist’s journey.
+All that I learned before I hearing Liz speak, and my awakening creativity, nudged into greater awareness by my return to writing, confirmed that now was the right time to take the artist’s journey.

-The foundational pieces of The Artist’s Way, the daily Morning Pages and the weekly Artist Dates, have become an important part of my routine and my journey.
-I’ve discovered that the flow of words, from my mind onto a blank page, creates an astounding flow of energy as well.
+The foundational pieces of The Artist’s Way, the daily Morning Pages and the weekly Artist Dates, are an important part of my routine and my journey.
+The flow of words, from my mind onto a blank page, creates an astounding flow of energy.
 It continues to amaze me what shows up in my Morning Pages.
-I’ve often begun writing with the words, “I’m not sure what to write about this morning…” and then proceeded to rapidly fill three pages with fluid script and even more fluid thoughts.
+I often begin with the words, “I’m not sure what to write about this morning…” and then proceeded to rapidly fill three pages with fluid script and even more fluid thoughts.

-And I joyfully anticipate the Artist Date every week.
+And I joyfully anticipate the artist date every week.
 Sunday afternoons are set aside for this time spent with my inner, creative child.
-I’ve gone to movies, walked in nature, viewed art exhibits, created a variety of things, from blueberry scones to vignettes in vintage containers, and discovered a wonderfully artistic and creative series on Amazon Prime.
-I will continue both practices.
+I go to movies, walk in nature, view art exhibits, create a variety of things, from blueberry scones to vignettes in vintage containers.
+Plus I’ve discovered wonderfully artistic series to watch on Amazon Prime.
+I continue morning pages and artist dates.

-Trust has been another integral part of this journey.
+Trust is another integral part of this journey.
 In the final chapter, Julia writes that while we may know the next right action to take, we don’t know what’s just around the bend.
-By trusting, I learn to trust more deeply.
+By trusting in small ways, I learn to trust more deeply.
 Trust is my companion this year, as I surrender to the flow of life…and the creative process.
-I can see the Divine at work in my life.
+I see the Divine at work in my life.
 This book so closely paralleled my own journey as last year concluded and 2016 beckoned.
-It has been the perfect accompaniment.
+It is the perfect companion.
 I am delighted to discover that there are two more books in this series.
 After a brief break, I’ll begin in Walking in this World to continue along the creative path.